Stormwater Management Action Planning (SMAP)

 Over the course of the next year, you can help prioritize and shape the plan.
 Your input is important to the success of Everett’s Stormwater Management Action Plan.
 Visit this storymap link or click the image above to learn more and provide comments.

-The Everett City Council will receive a briefing about Everett's Stormwater Management Action Plan on June 8, 2022.
-Visit the City Council webpage for more information on how to attend meetings.
+The Everett City Council received a briefing about Everett's Stormwater Management Action Plan on June 8, 2022.
+Visit the City Council archive to view the recording of this briefing.

 Contact Heather Griffin, Surface Water Manager at HGriffin@everettw.gov or 425-257-7206 if you have any questions.